BePeriod/scribe/README.md

 The static folder is where all publicly served assets will go.
 This is also where the frontend code gets built.
+The `vendor` folder in here includes the `TinyMCE` text editor.
+This is planned to be removed from the repo and pulled in through Rollup instead.

 ## Tooling